igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## Dispatching

-**Dispatching** is the process of routing an event to the appropriate handler based on its type.
+Process of routing an event to the appropriate handler based on its type.

 This usually involves:
 - inspecting the event type